Pure Functions

 - If a function always has to produce a value but there is no imperative control flow, how does one deal with bad data and other exceptional situations?

 Languages like Ruby, JavaScript, Kotlin, and Scala have co-opted the first-class functions of Haskell and its cousins.
 But few have gone to the extreme of forbidding mutability, the other major tenet of functional programming.
-As data increases in size, mutability becomes a significant concern.
-Programs that must always check for mutated data can't be easily optimized or distributed across hardware.
-In these days of plentiful data, you are likely to see a renewed interest in immutability during your career.
+As data gets bigger, programs take longer to run.
+Programs that allow mutation can't be easily optimized or distributed across hardware.
+You are therefore likely to see a renewed interest in immutability during your career.
 Even if you don't use Haskell on a daily basis, it provides a training ground for learning how to employ immutability to your advantage.